School Business Official Authorization

 As is the process with other licensing programs with the BOEE, the DE will accredit the program and the BOEE will issue authorizations to those who achieve the requirements of authorized programs.
 BOEE will sanction organizations to offer renewal credits to SBOs.
 The administrative rules for the DE are located in Chapter 281.81.
 The administrative rules for the BOEE are located in Chapter 282.22 (3).

 The authorization went into effect on July 1, 2012.
 A school business official authorization allows an individual to perform, supervise, and be responsible for the overall financial operations of the local school board.
 Practicing school business officials employed on June 30, 2012 will not need to meet the requirements for the initial authorization but instead will be granted a standard authorization (valid for three years, expiring on the last day of the practitioner's birth month) after application, fingerprinting and background check have been completed.
-Renewal activities include child and dependent adult abuse training, completion of four semester hours of credit (or the equivalent of 60 contact hours) within three years with a minimum of one semester hour (or its equivalent) in each year of the authorization.
+Renewal activities include child and dependent adult abuse training, completion of four semester hours of credit (or the equivalent of 60 contact hours) within the three-year licensure period.

 Persons interested in applying for a School Business Officials authorization should contact the Board of Educational Examiners (BOEE).